Midwives Alliance of North America: Membership

-MANA membership includes midwives and student midwives, other healthcare providers, and families.
-Over one-third of MANA's member midwives are certified professional midwives (CPMs), the remainder are certified nurse midwives, certified midwives, state-licensed midwives, traditional midwives, and student/apprentice midwives.
+MANA membership included midwives and student midwives, other healthcare providers, and families.
+Over one-third of MANA's member midwives were certified professional midwives (CPMs), the remainder are certified nurse midwives, certified midwives, state-licensed midwives, traditional midwives, and student/apprentice midwives.

+In 2012, several midwives of color publicly resigned from MANA, citing concerns about structural racism, lack of inclusion, and inequitable representation within the organization's leadership.

 Research

-MANA's Division of Research maintains a registry of midwife-assisted births in the US and Canada, that can be made available for use in research upon request.
-Published research has provided descriptive evidence on practice and safety of recorded home births, but contribution to the data set is voluntary and direct comparisons to hospital births remain difficult.
+MANA's Division of Research maintained a registry of midwife-assisted births in the US and Canada, that were made available for use in research upon request.
+Published research has provided descriptive evidence on practice and safety of recorded home births, but contribution to the data set was voluntary and direct comparisons to hospital births remain difficult.

+MANA's primary research initiative, the MANA Statistics Project, later continued as “MANA Stats Plus,” which reports maintaining a national community-birth registry of more than 200,000 validated records.
+Published analyses of earlier MANA Stats data identified higher rates of adverse outcomes in certain elevated-risk categories, including breech presentation, postdates pregnancy, and planned VBAC in home and birth-center settings.
+After MANA dissolved in 2023, the continuation of the registry, now housed outside any formal academic institution, prompted questions within the midwifery community about long-term governance, data transparency, and the absence of a clearly defined oversight structure.
+Commentators also noted the historical overlap between MANA and the National Association of Certified Professional Midwives (NACPM), observing that the two organizations’ close administrative alignment during MANA's operation complicates assessment of the independence of the post-MANA registry.